Cloud8/Metablock/Readme.md

   Shanghai can build a solr index out of RDF data sources. <br/>

-  The RDF data are queried from a remote sparql service endpoint or can reside in a local Jena TDB triple store.
+  The RDF data can be queried from a remote sparql service endpoint or reside in a local Jena TDB triple store.

   To perform the indexing, three steps are required: